-The most active business sector in Valdosta, in terms of the number of workers in the various industries, is Retail Trade with 20 percent of all workers.
-That sector is followed by Retail Trade and Manufacturing with 20 and 14 percent respectively.
-Arts, Entertainment, Accommodations has a 13 percent share of workers, followed by Wholesale Trade and Professional, Scientific, Management Services with six percent each and Finance, Insurance, and Real Estate with a five percent share.
+The 5 most active business sectors in Valdosta, in terms of the number of workers in the various industries, is Retail Trade with 17 percent of all workers.
+That sector is followed by the Health Care and Social Assistance and Accommodation and Food Services sector with 13 percent each.
+Lastly is Educational Services with 12.9 percent share of workers.